0shaurya/mathular-theme/pages/algebra/system_of_equations.md

 ---
+title: Systems of Equations
 layout: page
 menuInclude: yes
 menuLink: yes
 menuTopTitle: Algebra
 menuSubs:
-- title: System of Equations
+- title: Systems of Equations
   index: 8
 excerpt: "An excerpt is used as the page description and can be up to 160 characters long..."
 terms: